g-pechorin/degen/readme.md

 TODO
 ====
  * 1.1.0 : allow the use of multiple (staggered) archives for a single project
- * 1.1.1 : get it to "work" with the whole of https://github.com/g-pechorin/libgdx-repack-dist
+ * 1.1.1 : get it to "work" with the whole of https://github.com/g-pechorin/libgdx-repack-dist and remove all ANT tags (YaY?)
  * 1.1.2 : get it to recompile .java files that are extracted from sources
  * 1.1.3 : use the same logic for all exclusions (instead of project source, then extracted source)
- * 2.0.0 : get source roots from the project object, but ignore any which are in target
- * 2.0.1 : delete previously extracted resources
+ * 1.2.0 : preserve the timestamps from the extracted resources
- * 2.0.2 : skip extracting resources that are already present and up to date
+ * 1.2.1 : skip extracting resources that are already present and up to date
+ * 2.0.0 : move distribution and archives definition out of the MOJO configuration or find some other way to share the distribution and archives definition
+ * 2.0.1 : add "revert" MOJO which locates a .java file within the distribution and archives definition then copies it out into the src/main/java folder
+ * 2.0.2 : add "remove" MOJO which deletes any .java files in src/main/java which match .java files within the distribution and archives definition